EUDAT-Training/B2SHARE-Training/api/ess2017/exercises.md

 Unfortunately, these do not work for records generated on the training site of B2SHARE.

-- Check your publication on the website using the record ID!
+- Check your publication on the website using the record identifier!